dbrgn/django-simplepaginator/README.md

 ---------

 You can customize the paginator header and control templates by copying them to your project folder and editing them, or by adding completely new templates.
-They need to be put in a directory called "simple_paginator" inside your template folder.
+They should be put in a directory called "simple_paginator" inside your template folder.

 License